 Thai Cave Rescue: Boys And Coach Speak To Press As They Leave Hospital

-The 12 members of the Wild Boar soccer team and their coach who were trapped in a cave together for two weeks are giving a news conference on Wednesday, as they prepare to return to their homes from a hospital in northern Thailand.
+The 12 members of the Wild Boars soccer team and their coach subsisted on water that was flooding the cave where they were trapped for two weeks — and they now regard the divers who saved them as family, they said at a news conference on Wednesday, after finally leaving a hospital and preparing to return to their homes in northern Thailand.

 The boys looked to be in good health as they approached the news conference, smiling as they walked and wearing matching green and white jerseys bearing a wild boar — the team mascot of their academy.

-They then went to the front of the crowd, where they kicked a soccer ball around for a moment before they were reunited with classmates who had not gone on the cave adventure with them.
+They then went to the front of the crowd, where they kicked a soccer ball around for a moment before they were briefly reunited with classmates who had not gone on the cave adventure with them.

-Asked what the moment was like when they finally were found in the cave — and they got their first sign of hope, one the boys, Adun Sam-on, told the media that they heard a noise, but, he added, "We were not sure if it was a hallucination."
+Asked what the moment was like when they finally were found in the cave — and got their first sign of hope — one the boys, Adun Sam-On, told the media that they noticed a new noise in the cave — but, he added, "We were not sure if it was a hallucination."

 When they realized it was real, he said, "We were startled."